Yehud Medinata: Archaeology

-Throughout the fourth century CE, the province of Yehud was home to a network of strongholds.
+Throughout the fourth century BCE, the province of Yehud was home to a network of strongholds.
 One of these is Hurvat Eres, a little rectangular fort that was discovered atop Har HaRuach, north of Kiryat Ye'arim.
+Other noteworthy non-urban sites from the period include a fortress and agricultural estate found in Har Adar, as well as an agricultural estate in Qalandia.